Online Course Sharing Consortium (Acadeum)

 Divisions who may have a visiting student through Acadeum are not required to do anything additional in terms of “on-boarding” a visiting student.

-Resources for MSMC Faculty
+Guidance for MSMC Faculty

 If you are offering a course on the Acadeum platform, our Instructional Design Team can support you in getting your course prepared.